MHickey2/EssenChelle-Oils/README.md

 -   [XML- Sitempap](https://www.xml-sitemaps.com/) - used to create a sitemap for the site.
 -   [Diffchecker](https://www.diffchecker.com/) - which was useful for finding coding errors in development.
 -   [Temp Email Site](https://temp-mail.org/en/) - used to test emails for registering and purchasing on site.
+-   [Page Speed Insights](https://pagespeed.web.dev/) - used to test speed and performance of website.

 ### Django Packages